joaomarcos96/jobs/README.md

-# README
+# Jobs

+With Jobs, you can create and list job opportunities.

+## Getting started

-This README would normally document whatever steps are necessary to get the application up and running.
+Run the commands below to get the app up and running

-Things you may want to cover:

-* Ruby version
+* Create your own `.env` based on `.env.sample`

+        $ cp .env.sample .env

-* System dependencies
+* Install the dependencies

-* Configuration

-* Database creation

-* Database initialization
+        $ bundle install
+        $ yarn install

-* How to run the test suite
+* Setup the database

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+        $ rake db:setup

-* ...
+* Run the app

+        $ rails server